bigskysoftware/_hyperscript/www/expressions/logical-operator.md

 ### Description

-Logical operators are similar to comparison operators in javascript, but use the english words rather than symbols.
+Logical operators are similar to logical operators in javascript, but use the english words rather than symbols.

 Note that all logical operators have the same precedence, but if multiple distinct operators are used the expression must be parenthesized to avoid ambiguity.